Spyridon Mercouris

 The Mercouri were an Arvanite family, originating in Argolida.

 Elected as mayor of Athens in 1899, he held the post continuously until 1914.
 As a committed conservative royalist, in summer 1917, during the National Schism, he was exiled to Corsica by the Venizelists.
-He was also accused of complicity in the riots of the Noemvriana of 1916, he had a trial and was sentenced to death in 1919.
+He was also accused of complicity in the riots of the Noemvriana of 1916, he was tried and sentenced to death in 1919.
 He was released from prison in 1920 after the win of the antivenizelists.
 He was elected as a Member of Parliament representing Atticoboeotia in 1928 and re-elected as Mayor of Athens in 1929.

 He served as mayor until 1932, and died in 1939.
-His sons Stamatis and George served as members of the Greek Parliament (MP) and cabinet ministers, whilst his granddaughter Melina Mercouri was an award-winning actress who later was elected an MP and served as the Greek Minister of Culture and Science.
+His sons Stamatis and George served as members of the Greek Parliament (MP) and cabinet ministers, whilst his granddaughter Melina Mercouri was an actress who later was elected an MP and served as the Greek Minister of Culture and Science.